RULES OF THE GAINESVILLE MUNICIPAL COURT.

 - Determine the date, time, location and nature of each setting of the case(s) and,

 Notice of the date, time, location and nature of each setting shall be given, in writing, by the Court Clerk to a pro se Defendant in person or by mail at the last known address.
-Notice of the date, time, location and nature of each setting shall be given by the Court Clerk to Counsel for Defendant in person, by email or report mailed to last known address of Attorney.
+Notice of the date, time, location and nature of each setting shall be given by the Court Clerk to Attorney for Defendant in person, by email or report mailed to last known address of Attorney.

 3.3 Verbal Representations: